 If you think there is any risk of you not applying to extend your visa in time, please contact our International team for guidance.

-Once you have submitted your application, you can stay in the UK until you receive a decision, even beyond your existing Tier 4 visa's expiry date, but you must have applied before it expired.
+Once you have submitted your application, you can stay in the UK until you receive a decision, even beyond your existing visa's expiry date, but you must have applied before it expired.

 Students already studying in the UK who will be starting a new course

-If you have an existing Tier 4 visa for studies that you are about to complete, please apply for a new visa before starting your new course.
-Tier 4 visas are linked with a sponsoring institution and a specific course.
+If you have an existing Student visa / Tier 4 (General) Student visa for studies that you have just completed, you should apply for a new visa before starting your new course.
+Student visas / Tier 4 visas are linked with a sponsoring institution and a specific course.
 If your previous visa was linked to another institution there is no way of transferring that visa to the RCM.

 If you have applied for your new visa in the UK and are still waiting for a decision from UKVI in September, the RCM is exceptionally permitted to enrol you if you meet both of the following conditions: